E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Related Work

-While these conventional dense retrieval methods are faster and lightweight as opposed to using LLMs, they rely on the semantic similarity of the queries and items.
-They are either unable to capture, or are simply unaware of, fine-grained nuances and relationships between entities.
-This restricts their ability to generalize, especially for niche products and long-tail queries.
+While these conventional dense retrieval methods are faster and lighter than LLMs, they rely on the semantic similarity between queries and items.
+They are either unable to capture or are simply unaware of fine-grained nuances and relationships between texts.
+This restricts their ability to generalize, especially for niche items and long-tail queries.